learn-co-students/scraping-kickstarter-v-000/README.md

 project = _
 ```

 This will assign that project to a variable, `project` so that we can play around with it.

+**Reminder:** If your looking at a big chunk of code in Pry that gets cut off at the bottom of your terminal window, you can scroll down with the down arrow key.
+You can escape the scrolling and go back to entering code in Pry by hitting "q".

 **Top-Tip:** The `variable_name = _` syntax used in Pry will assign the `variable` name to the return value of whatever was executed above.
 For example: